Museum drawing at home

-Your collection fo drawing will be documented in an A3 sized sketchbook.
-You will need 2B and 4B pencils, coloured pencils, a pen, oil pastels and a glue stick.
+Working in an A3 sized sketchbook, you’ll need 2B and 4B pencils, coloured pencils, a pen, oil pastels, glue stick.

 - You will be taught using Zoom for the live sessions with your tutor.
 You will receive an email before your session starts with details of the live session link.
 Please be aware you will need to check your email address associated with your account.